waph-team01/waph-teamproject/README.md

 # Implementation

-_(Start from Sprint 1, keep updating.
-However, it is important to prepare the technology from Sprint 0)_

 For each new sprint cycle, update the implementation of your system (break it down into subsections).
 Please include some code snippets to illustrate the implementation.